Saudi conquest of Hejaz

-The Saudi conquest of Hejaz, also known as the Hejaz-Nejd War, was a campaign by Abdulaziz al-Saud of the Saudi Sultanate of Nejd to take over the Hashemite Kingdom of Hejaz in 1924–25, ending with conquest and incorporation of Hejaz into the Saudi domain.
+The Saudi conquest of Hejaz, also known as the Second Hejaz–Nejd War, was a war between the Third Saudi State and the Kingdom of Hejaz from August 1924 to December 1925.
+It ended with the defeat of the Kingdom of Hejaz and the capture of Hejaz by Ibn Saud's forces, leading to its incorporation into the Third Saudi State.
+The conflict resulted in the collapse of the Hashemite rule in the region and the proclamation of Ibn Saud as King of Hejaz and the formation of the Kingdom of Hejaz and Nejd.

 Background

 The 1924 campaign came within the scope of the historic conflict between the Hashemites of Hejaz and the Saudis of Riyadh (Nejd), which had already sparked the First Saudi-Hashemite War in 1919.
 The decisive moment that led to the conquest of the Hejaz was the decision in late 1923 by the British government as an economic measure to cease paying subsidies to both the feuding families of Arabia, namely the al-Hashemites of the Hejaz and the al-Saud of the Nejd.
 Without the £60,000 annual subsidy in gold coins paid to him by the British government, the principle restraint on Ibn Saud was removed.
 Likewise, the end of the subsidies amounting to £25,000 gold coins per month to Hussein bin Ali al-Hashemite, the Sharif of Mecca, spelled the end of the self-proclaimed "King of the Arabs" as Hussein needed British gold coins to bribe Bedouin tribal chiefs to fight for him.
-During the ensuring campaign of 1924, the Bedouin tribal chiefs of the Hejaz did not rally to the so-called "King of the Arabs" who no longer had the British gold to pay out in bribes, which led to the swift collapse of Hussein's regime.
+During the ensuing campaign of 1924, the Bedouin tribal chiefs of the Hejaz did not rally to the so-called "King of the Arabs" who no longer had the British gold to pay out in bribes, which led to the swift collapse of Hussein's regime.

 On 5 March 1924 upon hearing the abolition of the caliphate in Turkey, the Sharif of Mecca proclaimed himself the new caliph and declared that henceforward all Muslims owed him their unconditional loyalty.
 The decision of Hussein to proclaim himself caliph sparked massive outrage all over the Muslim world with the overwhelming feeling being that the Sharif had no right to call himself caliph.
 In Islam, to be awarded the title of caliph requires a consensus by the ulama (clergy) that someone meets the criteria for being caliph.
-Hussein had made no effort to consult the ulama and proclaimed himself caliph almost on a whim upon hearing that the Ottoman caliphate had just been abolished.
+Hussein had made no effort to consult the ulama and proclaimed himself caliph upon on a whim upon hearing that the Ottoman caliphate had just been abolished.
 On 5 June 1924 at a meeting of the Assembly of Notables in Riyadh, all present urged Ibn Saud to declare jihad on the Sharif for Mecca for his blasphemy in proclaiming himself caliph.
 Ibn Saud ruled it would be wrong to invade the Hejaz during the pilgrimage season and to wait until the pilgrims to Mecca had finished the haji.
 In August 1924, Ibn Saud declared jihad on Hussein for his sacrilegious act in proclaiming himself caliph.